VU-BEAM-Lab/GENRE/paper.md

 the CUDA parallel programming framework, a MEX-interface is used to allow for this code to be called within the MATLAB programming language.

+# Statement of Need
+The core motivation for developing GEN was that many of the available packages for performing linear regression with elastic-net regularization focus on achieving high performance in terms of computational time or resource consumption for single model fits.
+However, they often do not address the case in which there is a need to perform many model fits.

 # Acknowledgements
 This work was supported by NIH grants R01EB020040 and S10OD016216-01 and NAVSEA grant N0002419C4302.